death-beach/sas-loyalty-starter/README.md

 ### Redemption Flow
 1. Customer enters coupon code at POS
 2. Server validates and consumes the code
+3. Server burns redeemed points from SAS attestation (threshold amount)
-3. Discount is applied to current order (up to order total, no negative totals)
+4. Discount is applied to current order (up to order total, no negative totals)

 ```mermaid
 sequenceDiagram